inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/402-preparing-data-and-keywords-for-inasafe.rst

 --------------

-Everything is prepared now - our layers are loaded, the keywords are set, and we’ve ensured that they layers have the data that |project_name| expects.
+Everything is prepared now - our layers are loaded, the keywords are set, and we’ve ensured that the layers have the data that |project_name| expects.
 Time to click :guilabel:`Run`!

 .. image:: /static/training/intermediate/qgis-inasafe/image49.*